Aesthetics: Modern and contemporary

 The emergence of Dadaism and conceptual art challenged traditional definitions of art based on intrinsic features of artworks.
-As a result, anti-essentialism, which understands art as a social construct without an inherent essence, gained prominence in the second half of the 20th century, exemplified in the theories of Frank Sibley (1923–1996) and Nelson Goodman (1906–1998).
+As a result, anti-essentialism, which understands art as a category fixed by social or interpretative conventions without an inherent essence, gained prominence in the second half of the 20th century in analytic philosophy, exemplified in the theories of Nelson Goodman (1906–1998), Morris Weitz (1916–1981), and Frank Sibley (1923–1996).
 These developments inspired Arthur C. Danto (1924–2013) and George Dickie (1926–2020) to propose institutional definitions, arguing that social conventions set by the art world determine which objects are artworks.
 Mary Mothersill (1923–2008) challenged these developments.
 She aimed to restore earlier conceptions of beauty associated with Aquinas, Hume, and Kant, focusing on the apprehension of aesthetic qualities.

 In continental philosophy, the school of phenomenology studied the immediate experience of art.
 For example, it examined how artworks can depict unreal objects, how imagination is involved in the process, and how art can reveal features of reality.
 This tradition is closely related to existentialist aesthetics, which views artworks as expressions of human freedom that can authentically portray central aspects of the human condition.
 The philosophy of Martin Heidegger (1889–1976) influenced both traditions.
 He criticized the focus on disinterested pleasure found in modern philosophy of art, arguing that artworks can reveal truths about human existence and provide new perspectives of understanding.
 Heidegger's student Hans-Georg Gadamer (1900–2002) further investigated the relation between art and truth, examining aesthetic experience and traditional theories through phenomenological analysis and hermeneutic interpretation.

 Postmodern thinkers, like Roland Barthes (1915–1980) and Jacques Derrida (1930–2004), challenged the separation of art from everyday life and the idea that artworks have a stable meaning or universal value.
 They suggested instead that artistic merit depends on historical and cultural contexts.
 Starting in the 1970s, feminist perspectives challenged male-centric theories and practices within aesthetic philosophy and the art world.
-For example, Simone de Beauvoir (1908–1986) and Luce Irigaray (1930–present) explored how feminine perspectives are marginalized by masculine standards.
+For example, Simone de Beauvoir (1908–1986) and Luce Irigaray (born 1930) explored how feminine perspectives are marginalized by masculine standards.